Seaham (UK Parliament constituency): Political history

-Incorporating a lot of the mining area of the eastern part of County Durham around Seaham, it had a history of strong Labour Party support.
+The history of this constituency, which incorporated a lot of the mining area of the eastern part of County Durham around Seaham, is of strong Labour Party support.

-In the so-called Coupon Election of 1918, Major Evan Hayward was issued a Coalition 'coupon'.
-Hayward however repudiated the 'coupon' and stood as a Liberal and was elected.
-The following general election, in 1922, Sidney Webb, an early socialist and author of the Labour Party's then-new constitution, was returned.
+In the so-called "coupon election" of 1918, Major Evan Hayward was issued a Coalition 'coupon'.
+However, he repudiated the 'coupon' and stood as a Liberal and was elected.
+At the following general election, in 1922, Sidney Webb, an early socialist and author of the Labour Party's then-new constitution, was returned.
 Webb was easily re-elected in 1923 and 1924.
-Sidney Webb was raised to the peerage and his successor in the parliamentary constituency was Ramsay MacDonald, the leader of the Labour Party at the time.
-At the 1929 general election, MacDonald won and for the second time became Prime Minister over a minority Labour administration.
+He was subsequently raised to the peerage; his successor as parliamentary candidate was Ramsay MacDonald, the leader of the Labour Party at the time.
+At the 1929 general election MacDonald won, and for the second time became Prime Minister presiding over a minority Labour administration.

-The economic crisis after 1929 led to a political crisis in mid-1931 and MacDonald failed to secure agreement in cabinet for his proposed cuts in 'outdoor relief' for the unemployed.
-MacDonald went to see King George V who persuaded him to form a National Government.
-In the General Election that followed MacDonald stood in Seaham as National Labour and was comfortably elected and continued to serve as a Prime Minister of a National Government that was predominantly Conservative-supported.
+The economic crisis after 1929 led to a political crisis in mid-1931, and MacDonald failed to secure agreement in cabinet for his proposed cuts in outdoor relief for the unemployed.
+MacDonald went to see King George V, who persuaded him to form a National Government.
+In the general election that followed, MacDonald stood in Seaham as National Labour and was comfortably elected, and continued to serve as a Prime Minister of a National Government that was predominantly Conservative-supported.

-MacDonald retired as Prime Minister in 1935 but remained in the Cabinet.
-In the general election of 1935 he was resoundingly defeated at Seaham by Emanuel Shinwell, the official candidate of the Labour Party.
-Shinwell was re-elected in the Labour landslide at the 1945 election and served as MP for the successor constituency of Easington until 1970.
+MacDonald retired as prime minister in 1935 but remained in the Cabinet.
+In the general election of 1935 he was resoundingly defeated at Seaham by Emanuel Shinwell, the Labour Party candidate.
+Shinwell was re-elected in the Labour landslide at the 1945 election and subsequently served as MP for the successor constituency of Easington until 1970.